GideonZ/1541u-documentation/api/api_calls.rst

 Starting from Ultimate firmware 3.11, the application supports API calls by means of the HTTP protocol.
 This simplifies the integration of remote control functionality in external applications, as it follows a well defined standard.

+For generated clients and tooling, see the machine-readable :doc:`OpenAPI specification <openapi>`.

 The format of the URL is as follows:

 ``/v1/<route>/<path>:<command>?<arguments>``